nicosantangelo/sublime-text-trello/README.md

 ## Instalation

+### PackageControl
+If you have [PackageControl](http://wbond.net/sublime_packages/package_control) installed, you can use that to install the package.

+Just type `cmd-shift-p`/`ctrl-shift-p` to bring up the command pallate and pick `Package Control: Install Package` from the dropdown.

+Then type `Trello` and choose this package from the dropdown.
+That's it!

+### Manual

-You can download the repo in your `/Packages` (*Preferences -> Browse Packages...*) folder and start using/hacking it.
-I'll try adding it to [Package Control](http://sublime.wbond.net) soon.
+You can clone the repo in your `/Packages` (*Preferences -> Browse Packages...*) folder and start using/hacking it.

+    cd ~/path/to/Packages
+    git clone git://github.com/NicoSantangelo/sublime-text-trello.git Trello

 ## Known issues